 - Not fold on specific areas on the outer side of the shoe

 - Make your feet feel stable and in a neutral position- not bent towards either side

 - Have the ball of your foot lying on the widest portion of the shoe for proper cleat positioning

 Bonus tips to help you find comfortable Cycling shoes

 - Upgrade your insole for additional comfort.
 Cycling shoes are factory-fitted with a simple insole.
 Switching to thicker or thinner insoles can effectively get you the ideal fit.

 - Unlike a road cycling shoe, go for a Peloton bike shoe that uses Velcro straps for fastening.
-They allow for smoother adjustments.
-In turn, this allows you to tie the shoe to your best comfort level for utmost look delta cleat fit.
+They allow for smoother adjustments and rides.
+In turn, this allows you to tie the running shoe to your best comfort level for utmost look delta cleat fit.

 - Go for stiffer soles.
-Not only do stiffer soles improve athletic performance but they also help a shoe maintain its shape.
+Not only do stiffer soles improve athletic performance in cycling classes but they also help a shoe maintain its shape.
 This preserves its comfort level and durability.
-Shoes with stiff soles fit better.
+Shoes with stiff soles fit better on the pedal.
 Ensure that the shoe is only stiff on the harder parts of the feet like metatarsals.
 The contrary is true for softer areas like the midfoot ridge which should be well-padded.
 This also helps fit right for the cleat and toe cage.

 Peloton shoes are true to size if you have standard feet.
 The opposite is true for people with wide feet.
 Be sure to size up if you have larger feet.
 I would advocate for a perfect fit whenever possible.

-However, it’s better for cycling shoes to be a little larger than smaller.
+However, it’s better for Peloton shoe sizing to be a little larger than smaller.
 This way, you can put on some thick socks to cover the gap.
-Remember, a cycling shoe should fit snugly but not too tight.
+Remember, an indoor cycling shoe should fit snugly but not too tight.